-The Import Frequency buttons determine how often the primary sync will run.
+The import frequency button determines how often the primary sync will run.
 The options are:

 This is the Salesforce user that is responsible for running the primary sync (i.e. the background job that imports records from Campaign Monitor into Salesforce).
 The user is typically the person who set up the Campaign Monitor for Salesforce application.
-Pressing the Set to Current User button will result in the schedule being change to the Salesforce user who presses this button.
+Pressing the set to current user button will result in the schedule being changed to the Salesforce user who presses this button.

 There are two types of Campaign Monitor account agency and direct.
 Most companies will be using a direct account.
 But you can be on or choose to switch to an agency account.
 An agency account allows you to have sub-accounts linked to a parent account.
 To learn more about these styles of account see: https://help.campaignmonitor.com/switch-between-agency-and-direct-versions

-You can limit what Campaign Monitor clients a Salesforce user can see.
-This is accomplished by creating a user in Campaign Monitor that can only see a particular client and then linking them to a Salesforce user, click here to learn more.
+You can limit which Campaign Monitor clients a Salesforce user can see, by creating a user in Campaign Monitor that can only see a particular client and then linking them to a Salesforce user, click here to learn more.

-When Active, the email tracking stats will be imported into Salesforce from Campaign Monitor.
-This include opens, clicks, unsubscribes, bounces and sent.
+When active, the email tracking stats will be imported into Salesforce from Campaign Monitor.
+This includes; opens, clicks, unsubscribes, bounces and sent.
 The information is stored in our email tracking statistics object, to learn more click here.

-By default, all email tracking types (Sent, Opened etc) will be imported.
-Optionally deselect types to prevent them from being imported into Salesforce (tuned these values to manage storage or restrict what Salesforce users can view).
+By default all email tracking types (sent, opened etc) will be imported.
+You can deselect types to prevent them from being imported into Salesforce.

 When the application is first installed into Salesforce, the page layouts (buttons, fields, related lists etc) will be automatically configured (unless the setup is cancelled).
 You can remove page layouts or add them back.
 This article explains how.

-Campaign Monitor for Salesforce system messages are visible in the Maintenance Messages.
+Campaign Monitor for Salesforce system messages are visible in the maintenance messages.
 This is the first stop when troubleshooting.
-If a record cannot be synced from Campaign Monitor to Salesforce, a message will appear here (e.g. field has been mapped data to a restricted picklist field in Salesforce such as a country).
+If a record cannot be synced from Campaign Monitor to Salesforce, a message will appear here (i.e. field has mapped data to a restricted picklist field in Salesforce such as a country).

 Use the inline menu to view more details about the message.